raccoons-team/ctf/2016-03-07-boston-key-party-ctf/crypto_5_hmac_crc/readme.md

 I created my own pair key,sign for given message and I was looking which bits are different

-when some bit was different I xored my key with bits I computed using gauss-jordan
+when some bit was different I xored my key with bits I computed using gauss-jordan and I got needed key

 my code is below